manosbatsis/user-management-monorepo/README.md

 HTML test reports for your browser are published in _packages/*/output_.

 > [!TIP]
-> Test results are also published in Github Actions and Pull Requests
+> Test results are also published as the build summary in Github Actions and a comment in Pull Requests.